sydmou/sydmou.github.io/_pages/about.md

 # 🤝 Academic Services

-Serving as a reviewer for multiple SCI/EI journals, including *Computer Science Review*, *Engineering Applications of Artificial Intelligence*, *Information Processing & Management*, and *NeurIPS 2026*.
+Serving as a reviewer for multiple SCI/EI journals and the TOP AI Conference, including *Discover Artificial Intelligence*, *Cluster Computing*, *The Journal of Supercomputing*, and *NeurIPS 2026*.